 Fizzy (Figure 2) is a pro-active self-propelled ball designed to trigger young children in the patient room to engage with it and play in a physical way.
 Fizzy was designed to be cheeky, playful, and to have a mind of its own.
 This character is reflected in the behavioral repertoire that is designed into it, consisting of: i) wiggling to draw attention, ii) rolling away when being approached, iii) shaking wildly when getting stuck or being picked up, and iv) purring when it is caressed.
 Fizzy’s embodiment, consisting of a robust and soft outer shell, allows for rough and physical play, just like any other ordinary ball.

-Stickz (Figure 3) are a collection of large and soft, yet sturdy, branch-shaped objects, inspired by the sticks that children may find in a park or forest.
+Stickz (Figure 3) are large and soft, yet sturdy, branch-shaped objects, inspired by the sticks that children may find in a park or forest.
 Stickz were designed to enable children to engage in imaginative and constructive play, while inviting the use of the full body.
-Stickz achieve this by their ambiguous shape, the possibility to use them for construction purposes, and their sheer size and weight.
+Stickz achieve this by their ambiguous shape and the possibility to use them for construction purposes, in combination with their sheer size and weight.